-The tilting feature of the steering wheel allows forward and rearward movement of the wheel.
-The telescoping feature allows you to move the wheel up and down.
+The telescoping feature of the steering wheel allows forward and rearward movement of the wheel.
+The tilting feature allows you to move the wheel up and down.

 WARNING!
 Adjusting the Tilt-Telescoping Steering Wheel while the vehicle is in motion could cause loss of control.
-You wouldn't be able to steer properly and could have an accident.
+You would not be able to steer properly and could have an accident.
 Make all adjustments to the steering mechanism while the vehicle is stopped.